Bakery-Style Jumbo Blueberry Muffins with Crumb Topping

 • Make streusel topping.
 Cut the butter into the flour in a medium mixing bowl, using two knives or a pastry blender, until it resembles small peas.
 Stir in the sugar and cinnamon.

 • Bake.
 Bake for 25-30 minutes (20-25 minutes for regular-sized muffins).
-Remove from oven when a toothpick served into the center comes out clean or with a few crumbs.
+Remove from oven when a toothpick inserted into the center comes out clean or with a few crumbs.
 Remove to a wire rack to cool.
 Serve warm or at room temperature.

 Notes